Barclays new CEO faces stress test on first day

 "Jes Staley has clearly been hired as an ambidextrous CEO," said Matthew Beesley, head of global equities at Henderson, one of the bank's top 40 investors.
 He cited Staley's experience in wealth and asset management as areas he could look to expand at Barclays.

-Its core UK retail banking and Barclaycard credit card arms are profitable and running well, leaving the investment bank, te least profitable area, in need of the most attention.
+Its core UK retail banking and Barclaycard credit card arms are profitable and running well, leaving the investment bank, the least profitable area, in need of the most attention.

 Barclays is shrinking the investment bank to focus on U.S. and UK markets and limit it to using 30 percent of group capital, from about half previously.